hellboyhha/terraform-backend-aws-s3/README.md

-#  Storing Terrafrom State Files to AWS S3
+#  Storing Terraform State Files to AWS S3

 ## Storing Terraform state in version control have the following concerns.
 #### Manual Error